About our Kennel

 Marble Mountain Kennels is not a large kennel and we are proud of the care that each of our females and their litters are given.
 Our unique approach in breeding is to place many breeding females in homes where they will be loved, trained and hunted.
-This process allows them to develop fully as dogs, live a satisfying life, and gives us a chance to evaluate them in the type of setting in which we intend their offspring to thrive.
+This process allows them to develop fully as dogs, live a satisfying life.
+It also gives us a chance to evaluate them in the type of setting in which we intend their offspring to thrive.

-In addition, Marble Mountain Kennels put a state of the art whelping kennel facility to better care for our litters.
-The kennel was designed to allow us to house our new litters in a safe, clean and stimulating environment.
-Finally we believe that the socializing process is crucial to a healthy puppy.
-Fortunately, my three daughters and two sons love puppies, and play with them daily.
-But to insure that puppies get enough interaction when I get busy, I hire students to come and play with puppies (it's a tough job, but somebody has to do it).
+Finally, we believe that the socializing process is crucial to a healthy puppy.
+Fortunately, our three daughters and two sons love puppies and play with them daily.
+But, to insure that puppies get enough interaction when we all get busy, we hire students (or call friends or staff from the next-door Kidder Creek Camp) to come and play with puppies.
+It's a tough job, but somebody has to do it!

-If you are looking for a quality lab, or know someone who is, call and make your reservations soon.
-Our litters generally go quickly (females go the quickest), often more than half the litter is spoken for before they are born.
+If you are looking for a quality Lab, or know someone who is, call and make your reservations soon.
+Our litters generally go quickly.
+Females usually go the quickest.
+Often more than half the litter is spoken for before they are born.

-At five weeks old we also mark puppies with colored collars and start to make observations about their behavior.
-As the puppies approach adoption age, we then put the pups through puppy profile tests.
-This allows us to have some clues as to where the individual pups rank with their littermates in a variety of different traits.
+At five weeks old we mark puppies with colored collars and start to make observations about their behavior.
+As the puppies approach adoption age we put the pups through puppy profile tests.
+This allows us to have some clue as to where the individual pups rank with their littermates in a variety of different traits.
+It also gives us an idea of which puppy will be best suited to which family, since some puppies might be better placed in a hunting family, whereas other puppies might fit better in a non-hunting family.
 Puppies are ideally adopted out between seven and nine weeks of age.